Luke Nelson took tenancy at 3PB following successful completion of his pupillage under Luke Ashby, Robert Grey and Hamish Dunlop.

 - Cases with a domestic violence element special measures

 - Relocation cases – most recently, Luke successfully represented a client who wished to relocate to Northern Ireland with her child.

-Luke accepts instructions relating to injunctions and ownership of property, including non-molestation orders, occupation orders and applications for transfer of tenancy.
+Luke accepts instructions relating to injunctions and ownership of property, including freezing injunctions and enforcement applications.
 Luke’s recent work includes:

 ‘Thank you for this morning.
 You made it easy for me to understand the process, and in agreeing the sensible items prior to the hearing, made it more straightforward.‘